How to close a Chase credit card

 Ask for Chase to waive the annual fee

-If you are canceling your credit card because you don’t want to pay an annual fee, keep in mind that you can always call Chase and ask them to waive the fee.
-They may or may not approve your request, but the worst they can do is say “no.”
+If you are canceling your credit card because you don’t want to pay an annual fee, you can always call Chase and ask them to waive the fee.
+They may not approve your request, but the worst they can do is say “no.”

 Request a product change

-You can also request a product change from one Chase credit card to another, a popular move among those who want to avoid paying high annual fees on rewards credit cards from Chase.
+You can also request a product change to another Chase card, a popular move among those who want to avoid paying high annual fees on rewards credit cards from Chase.

 For example, you could call and ask to switch from the Chase Sapphire Reserve® with its $550 annual fee to the Chase Sapphire Preferred® Card with its $95 annual fee.
-This would let you save hundreds of dollars per year, yet you could continue earning points for travel in the Chase Ultimate Rewards program.
+This would let you save hundreds of dollars per year, yet you could continue earning points for Chase Ultimate Rewards points.

-You could even product change to a cash back credit card with no annual fee, such as the Chase Freedom Unlimited®*.
+You could even product change to a cash back credit card with no annual fee, such as the Chase Freedom Unlimited®, which technically also earns Ultimate Rewards points even though it’s marketed as a “cash back card.”

 Safely store your credit card